-Jeff Roberts enters his second season at the helm of the Hanover College men's lacrosse program.
+Jeff Roberts enters his third season at the helm of the Hanover College men's lacrosse program.

-In his first season, Roberts guided the program to a 12-6 overall record and a 6-2 mark in Conference action leading the Panthers to the Tournament Championship.
+In his first two seasons, Roberts guided the program to a 14-11 overall record and a 6-3 mark in Conference action.
+The 2019 season saw Roberts lead the Panthers to the Tournament Championship.

 Roberts will be the second head coach in program history, as he replaces former coach Skip Lichtfuss, who took on a leadership role with the U.S. Lacrosse national organization.